“Thank you for coming to our school today. The children had a fabulous time and the teachers too!” Laura Holt, Brambleside Primary

 I do a lot of work in primary and secondary schools throughout the UK and abroad (including schools in Jakarta, Cairo, Bucharest, Budapest, Johannesburg, Doha, Manila and Lagos).
 I am unusual in that I write across the age-ranges and on all kinds of subjects from fairies to football, so I can work with children at any stage in their school life, from nursery to GCSE.
 My sessions are usually a mixture of a talk about reading and writing, readings from my work and question-and answers.
 I also run writing workshops for children and adults.
 I have public liability insurance and an up-to-date DBS, and am a member of NAWE (National Association of Writers in Education).

 My main focus is on writing from real life experiences and interests – whatever the genre explored – and I believe passionately in the importance of writing as self-expression.
-In recent years I’ve created rhyming stories with reception children, garden poems with Years 1 and 2, modern fairy-tales with a mixed age group, tales in different genres, and lots more.
+My Wonder of Writing Workshops reflect the way writing shaped and transformed my own life as a young person and are suitable for any age child from toddlers to teens.
+In recent years I’ve created rhyming stories with reception children, garden poems with Years 1 and 2, modern fairy-tales with a mixed age group, metaphor poems with able writers, horror stories with secondary school students, tales in different genres, and lots more.
 I have a variety of story prompts, games and stimuli, including my own Jibber Jabber Storyteller writing device, based on the popular “chatterbox” or “fortune teller” origami device, that has a range of applications and has proved very successful.
 I’m very flexible about the projects I undertake.
 I’m not a teacher.
 I try to help and enthuse children in their writing through sharing with them some of the strategies and techniques that I use in my own writing

 Over the past few years I have gained a particular reputation, I suppose, as a motivator of reluctant boy readers and writers and I do like working with boys – but my stories have plenty of elements that appeal to girls too and I am equally happy working in a mixed environment.
 The most important thing, it seems to me, with any writing project is that it should be fun and inspirational for everyone involved.